Seems like a slam-dunk, doesn’t it?

 But a 2016 survey of more than 1,500 Canadian entrepreneurs by the Business Development Bank of Canada (BDC) showed that less than half of Canada’s small and medium-sized enterprises (SMEs) measure their productivity.
 And only a fraction adopt formal processes designed to boost productivity.

-“Measuring and improving productivity generates tangible benefits,” writes the BDC in its recent publication, Productivity Matters: Benchmarking Your Company to Up Your Game.
+“Measuring and improving productivity generates tangible benefits,” writes the BDC in its publication, Productivity Matters: Benchmarking Your Company to Up Your Game.
 “The positive impacts will extend beyond the company … to have a direct positive impact on the national economy as a whole.”

 The BDC has collaborated with Statistics Canada to develop a productivity benchmarking tool that allows Canadian companies to see a general overview of their productivity.
 It’s a free online tool the BDC says is easy to use.